emberjs/rfcs/text/0000-ember-cli-docs.md

 Legacy links should be maintained because deprecating the links would cause SEO problems.
 The options include:
 - Leaving the old guides as-is, with deprecation banners
-- Finding a way to replicate the URL structure of the current guides site within the new site
+- Finding a way to replicate the URL structure of the current guides site within the new site, and linking to deprecated content as needed.

+For SEO reasons, the second option is preferred.

+Upon reaching feature parity, [https://ember-cli.com](https://ember-cli.com) will receive the new content.
+Between the first release and feature parity with the old site, content will be hosted at [https://guides.emberjs.com/cli].

 ### Application architecture